TheCahyag/MinecraftAnimation/README.md

 # Minecraft Animations
 Author: TheCahyag
 Start Date: 7/20/17
+Objective: To create a intuitive tool that allows for the creation of frame based animations in Minecraft.
 Description: The plugin has been developed using the SpongeAPI and currently only supports uses on SpongeVanilla (Although currently not in a working state).
 The plugin's purpose is to easily (hopefully) create frame based animations in Minecraft within a static 3D sub